Estimated reading time: 5 minutes

 I tell employees that they need to keep their gas tank full because a low gas tank can affect the operation of the engine.

-Meaning, if we don’t take time to renew and refresh, it can affect how we function and operate at work.
+This means that if we don’t take time to renew and refresh, it can affect how we function and operate at work.

 A balanced approach always works much better.

-The conversation helps the employee think through problems and figure out how to come to their own solutions.
+This important conversation helps the employee think through problems and figure out how to come to their own solutions.

-Often a coach will personalize the conversation by using their own experience and perspective.
+Often, a coach will personalize the conversation by using their own experience and perspective.